harperkerstens/harperkerstens/README.md

-# 👀 Hey, I'm Harper!
+# 👀 What's up, I'm Harper!

 I'm a **fourth-year Computer Science major** at **UBCO**.

-Computer Science and Technology have been a life long passion of mine and I'm always interested in anything tech related!
+Computer Science and Technology have been a life long passion of mine and I'm always interested in anything tech related.

 ## What I'm listening to